 Most debts are cancelled.

 You will most likely be unable to file a "Chapter 7" bankruptcy if you have filed and dismissed a "Chapter 7" petition in the last 180 days, or if you were granted or denied a "Chapter 7" discharge in a prior case within the past six years.
-You should discuss your case with an attorney, as you may qualify for an exception.
+If you believe those exclusions apply to you, you should discuss your case with an attorney as you may qualify for an exception.